Young Artists Collegium Program

 It provides the environment to develop and thrive as soloists and as chamber musicians with all the necessary tools to think critically and work as a team.

-For the 2023-2024 academic year, the Collegium will include students studying classical strings, winds and brass instruments, piano, and voice.
-Instrumental Collegium applicants must have achieved at least the Grade 9 RCM level; Junior Collegium is for players in Grades 6-9; Voice Collegium is open to those with Grade 5 RCM level or above.
+The Young Artists Collegium Program is designed for teenage students studying classical strings, winds and brass instruments, piano, and voice.
+Instrumental Collegium applicants must have achieved at least an RCM Grade 9 level; Junior Collegium is generally for players aged 12-15 in RCM Grades 6-9; Voice Collegium is open to teenagers or young adults with RCM Grade 5 or above.
 Placement is based on yearly auditions which happen in the previous May.
-Postsecondary students may be invited to join Collegium based on their Conservatory/Camosun audition.
-If accepted, Collegium participation qualifies toward their required Collaborative Ensemble credit, but requires the students to stay through mid-May after the postsecondary term ends.
+Victoria Conservatory of Music postsecondary students (of any age) may be invited to join Collegium based on their Conservatory/Camosun audition.
+If accepted, Collegium participation qualifies toward their required Collaborative Ensemble credit, but requires the students to stay through mid-May after the postsecondary term ends..

 The Young Artists Collegium Program is an academic year program, running from September to May with auditions the previous May.

 Students participate regularly in masterclasses and chamber music, work with accompanists, and attend lectures and performances.
 All Collegium students are expected to participate in (at least) weekly individual lessons on their Collegium instrument, whether the lessons are part of the Collegium tuition package or arranged separately.